wafa-code/wafa-code/README.md

 - 🌟 I'm a Junior Developer with a master's degree in Software Engineering, aspire to be a Senior developer.
 - 🔭  I'm working as a Freelancer in developing Desktop applications and in developing websites using different technologies.
 - 🌱 I'm currently trying to learn Spring Boot Framework.
-I enjoy learning new technologies to improve my skills and build great and premium products.
+I enjoy learning new technologies to build premium products.
 - ✨ I'm interested in Artificial Intelligence and Agent-Oriented Programming using java and AgentSpeak.
 - 😄 Pronouns: She/Her/Hers
 <!-- - ⚡ Fun fact: ... -->